 appeared unto them tongues parting asunder, like as of fire; and it sat upon each one of them.
 4. And they were all filled with the Holy Spirit, and began to speak with other

 A breathtaking event accompanied by audible and visible signs from Heaven occurred on this first Shavuot after Yeshua's ascension.
-The Spirit filled the believers; but were they baptized by the Spirit?
+The Spirit filled the believers - but were they baptized by the Spirit?
 The terms are not synonymous.
-Filling has to do with readiness to meet a challenge or task or perform a work of power for the Lord or be filled with an emotion reflecting the Lord's heart and has its ebbs and flows, as can be seen by examining the Book of Acts (2:4; 4:8,31; 9:17; 13:9; 13:52).
+Filling has to do with readiness to meet a challenge or task or perform a work of power for the Lord or be filled with an emotion reflecting the Lord's heart and has its ebbs and flows, as can be seen by examining these passages in the Book of Acts (2:4; 4:8,31; 9:17; 13:9; 13:52).
 Spirit Baptism is the means by which God places us into the body of Christ and is a one-time occurrence, as is clearly stated in 1 Corinthians 12:13 (above) and will be demonstrated even further.

 5. About twelve years subsequent to that Shavuot, the believers in Cornelius' household were baptized by the Spirit.